Inferring Human Intentions from Predicted Action Probabilities: Experiment

 \subsubsection{Keyboard and Mouse Interaction Dataset}

 To complement the household activities performed in the virtual environment in the WAH dataset, we also evaluated our method on keyboard and mouse interaction dataset introduced in \cite{zhang22_caugaui}.
-In the dataset, 16 participants were asked to format text according to several formatting rules (the interaction intentions).
+16 participants were asked to format text according to several formatting rules (the interaction intentions).
 The evaluation task on this dataset was to predict these interaction intentions from mouse and keyboard input.
 The text consisted of titles, subtitles and paragraphs and a rule contained instructions on how to format it using the mouse and keyboard (e.g. "make the title bold").
-Participants could perform seven different actions for formatting the text, i.e. bold, italic, underline, text size, font family, indentation and alignment.
+Participants could perform seven different actions for formatting the text.
 The dataset contains data from two types of formatting tasks: First, participants were asked to perform formatting according to seven predefined formatting rules.
 Each rule was repeated five times.
 Second, each participant was asked to create a custom rule themselves and to format the text according to this rule.
 We only used data from the first part of the dataset for our experiment since there is only one intention for each participant in the second part.
 We used the data from participants one to 11 for training and the data from participants 12 to 16 for testing.